United States Air Force Academy: Intramural athletics

-All cadets are required to compete in intramural athletics for their entire time at the Academy, unless they are on-season for intercollegiate athletics.
+All cadets are required to compete in intramural athletics for their entire time at the academy, unless they are on-season for intercollegiate athletics.
 Intramural sports put cadet squadrons against one another in many sports, including basketball, cross-country, flag football, ice hockey, racquetball, flickerball, rugby union, boxing, soccer, mountain biking, softball, team handball, tennis, Ultimate, wallyball and volleyball.
 Winning the Wing Championship in a given sport is a particular source of pride for a cadet squadron.

 Intercollegiate athletics

 The academy's intercollegiate program has 17 men's and 10 women's NCAA sanctioned teams, nicknamed the Falcons.
 Men's teams compete in football, baseball, basketball, ice hockey, cross-country, fencing, golf, gymnastics, indoor and outdoor track, lacrosse, soccer, swimming and diving, tennis, water polo and wrestling.
 In 1991 the wrestling team won the WAC championship, which was the first ever by any USAFA sports team.
 Women's teams include basketball, cross-country, fencing, gymnastics, indoor and outdoor track, swimming and diving, soccer, tennis and volleyball.
-The Academy fields a coeducational team in rifle.
-In addition, the Academy also sponsors two non-NCAA programs: cheerleading and boxing.
-The Academy also has several club sports, such as rugby, that compete at an intercollegiate level outside of the NCAA.
+The academy fields a coeducational team in rifle.
+In addition, the academy also sponsors two non-NCAA programs: cheerleading and boxing.
+The academy also has several club sports, such as rugby, that compete at an intercollegiate level outside of the NCAA.

 The men's and women's programs compete in NCAA's Division I, with the football team competing in Division I FBS.
-Most teams are in the Mountain West Conference; however, the wrestling team competes in the Big 12 Conference, the gymnastics teams compete in the Mountain Pacific Sports Federation; the men's soccer team competes in the Western Athletic Conference; the men's hockey team competes in Atlantic Hockey, the water polo team competes in the Western Water Polo Association, the coeducational rifle team competes in the Patriot Rifle Conference, and as of the next lacrosse season in 2022, the men's lacrosse team competes in the ASUN Conference.
+Most teams are in the Mountain West Conference; however, the wrestling team competes in the Big 12 Conference, the men's gymnastics and coeducational fencing teams compete in the Mountain Pacific Sports Federation; the men's soccer team competes in the Western Athletic Conference; the men's hockey team competes in Atlantic Hockey America, the water polo team competes in the West Coast Conference, the coeducational rifle team competes in the Patriot Rifle Conference, and the men's lacrosse team competes in the Atlantic Sun Conference.
 The men's boxing team competes in the National Collegiate Boxing Association.
 For a number of years, only the men's teams competed in Division I. Women's teams competed in Division II and were once members of the Continental Divide Conference, then the Colorado Athletic Conference.
-With new NCAA legislation, beginning in 1996, women's teams also competed in Division I.
+With new NCAA legislation, beginning in 1996, women's teams started competing in Division I.

 Air Force has traditional service academy rivalries with Navy and Army.
 The three service academies compete for the Commander-in-Chief's Trophy in football each year.
 Air Force Falcons football has had the best showing of the three, winning the trophy 18 of its 34 years.
-The Academy also has an in-state rivalry with Colorado State University, which is located in Fort Collins and is a fellow member of the Mountain West Conference.
+The academy also has an in-state rivalry with Colorado State Rams football, which is located in Fort Collins and is a fellow member of the Mountain West Conference.